Please login to view this content

 Many of you will know that I was a Human Resources Director in my former life.
 One of the most interesting aspects of employment law is discrimination legislation and this evolved rapidly during the time that I was an HR Director (working in the UK and US).
 The UK Sex Discrimination Act dates back to 1975 and race relations acts were passed in 1965 and 1976 – long before my time.
 The Disability Discrimination Act was introduced in 1995 – around the time I was moving into HR.
 The Employment Equality Acts (2003) made it unlawful to discriminate on the grounds of sexual orientation, or religion/belief.
 The Age Discrimination Act came into force in 2004.
 I was Executive Director for HR at the Welsh Development Agency at this time and our professional training in employment law was provided by Eversheds.

-The rest of this article is available to site members, who get access to all articles plus a weekly newsletter.
+The rest of this article is available to site subscribers, who get access to all articles plus a weekly newsletter.

-To continue reading, please login below or sign up for a membership.
+To continue reading, please login below or sign up for a subscription.
 Thank you.